jmstipanowich/AmazonDeforestation/README.md

 - Deforestation has not necessarily decreased over time.
 Acknowledge high deforestation totals and strong seasonality trends of firespots particularly within the Brazilian states of Mato Grosso, Para, and Rondonia to mitigate further and continuing deforestation issues identified within these states.

-- Recognize possible implications of an unprecedented high number of firespots for the months of March and April in 2019 and the states of Amazonas and Roraima in 2019.
-They may be causing deforestation to increase.
+- Recognize future implications of an unprecedented high number of firespots for the months of March and April and the states of Amazonas and Roraima in 2019.
+Prepare to provide forest evacuations if these firespot totals remain the same or increase in future years.

-- Make appropriate environmental, economical, and social preparations for the seasonality trends of firespots and deforestation.

-- Employ efforts to enforce stronger fire restrictions during strong firespot season to reduce deforestation.
+- Employ efforts to enforce stricter fire restrictions during strong firespot season to reduce deforestation.

 ## Recommendations for Further Analysis

 - Integrate more features in future modeling such as annual soybean yields, annual timber production amounts, and number of cattle ranches in Brazil per year.
 Soybean production, the manufacturing of timber, and the formations of cattle ranches impact the quantities of Amazonian deforestation in Brazil.

 - Incorporate and analyze satellite image classification information that show different activities relating to whether or not deforestation is occurring at given times.
-These images aid in dertermining when deforestation is happening.
+These images aid in determining when deforestation is happening.

 ## For More Information